How to Edit Crystal Structures in Free Mercury and Full Licence Mercury

 The Auto Edit function in free and full licence Mercury

-Edit a crystal structure in Mercury
+Edit a Crystal Structure in Mercury

 With a full licence to Mercury, you can additionally edit bond distance limits.
-This allows you to update the bond distances for each possible pair of elements in a structure so that bonds are assigned if the atoms are within this distance.
+You can update the bond distances for each possible pair of elements in a structure so that bonds are assigned if the atoms are within this distance.

-To edit bond distance limits in Mercury, go to Edit, and select “Edit Structure.”
+To edit bond distance limits in Mercury, go to Edit and select “Edit Structure.”
 You will see tabs for Auto Edit, Manual Edit, and Bond Distance Limit Edit.

 The Bond Distance Limit Edit function in Mercury

-Learn more
+Learn More

 Learn more about Mercury here.